 Eggs and rabbits (signs of fertility and new life) are traditional symbols of Easter in the United States.
 Chocolate bunnies, baskets filled with treats and Easter eggs, often adorned in colorful foil wrappers, are given to children as presents or are hidden for the Easter Sunday “egg hunt.”

-The memories I have as a child of racing around our house Easter morning in search of my assigned color egg are dear to my heart.
+The memories I have as a child are dear to my heart – racing around the house Easter morning in search of eggs.
 So this is a tradition we made sure to keep alive while living in Spain.
 Our three children also receive the traditional baskets with sweets and small toys or crafts.

-And in an effort to embrace the Spanish tradition of la mona, we try to include in their baskets a large chocolate egg beautifully wrapped in each child’s basket.
+And to embrace the Spanish tradition of la mona, we include a large chocolate egg beautifully wrapped in each child’s basket.

-The la mona is a traditional treat in Catalonia given on Easter Sunday, when a godparent presents his godchild with a “cake”.
-These delicious chocolate delicacies can be of any shape, from the traditional round pan shape to Disney characters, toys and pretty much anything else the baker thinks will appeal to a child.
+The la mona is a traditional treat in Catalonia given on Easter Sunday from a godparent to his godchild.
+These chocolate delicacies can be any shape from the traditional round egg to Disney characters, toys and pretty much anything else the baker thinks of!

 In a word, they are marvelous!!
 And NOT cheap!
 Some can run from 75 euro to 200 depending on how high-end the bakery.

 What Happens at Mealtime on Easter in Spain